What is Centrifugal Casting?

 See the videos to the right to learn more about centrifugal casting.

 Net Shaped Centrifugal Casting

-MetalTek also offers net-shaped centrifugal casting and near net-shaped centrifugal casting, hybrid processes that can provide more precise O.D. detail and lower machining costs than centrifugal casting alone.
+MetalTek also offers net-shaped centrifugal casting and near net-shaped centrifugal casting.
+These hybrid processes provide more precise O.D. detail and lower machining costs than centrifugal casting alone.
 Both have measurable benefits compared to conventional castings, fabrications, or forgings.

 Net-Shaped Centrifugal Casting

-Net-shaped centrifugal casting combines centrifugal casting and investment casting.
+Net-shaped centrifugal castings combine centrifugal casting and investment casting.
 A wax mold is used to create a ceramic shell that is placed within a vertical die to centrifugally cast the part.
-With medium to high volumes, the relatively large upfront tooling cost is more than offset by lower machining costs.
+With medium to high volumes, the upfront tooling cost is more than offset by lower machining costs.

 Near Net-Shaped Centrifugal Casting

 Near-net-shaped centrifugal casting is like net-shaped centrifugal casting but uses a sand mold while centrifugally casting the part.
 Tooling costs are lower than net-shaped centrifugal casting, but more machining may be needed for the required level of O.D. detail.
 This makes near-net-shaped centrifugal casting more appropriate for low to medium volumes.